 Portorož is typically the coastal city with great tourist attractions.
-Completely the opposite of Piran, hotels, casinos, restaurant and shops expanded very quickly, making it lose its authenticity and its beauty.
-The old Hotel Palace from the beginning of the twentieth century, and other rare style buildings have now difficulty carving out a place.
-Still, a pleasant summer atmosphere remains, especially along Obala, the central route, where all levels of society mix, the discrete or the eccentric (we had the surprise and the fun to meet a lady who was walking a tame raccoon!).
+Completely the opposite of Piran, hotels, casinos, restaurant and shops expanded very quickly there, making it lose its authenticity and its beauty.
+The old Hotel Palace from the early 20th century and other rare style buildings have now difficulty carving out a place.
+Still, a pleasant summer atmosphere remains, especially along Obala, the central road, where all levels of society mix, the discrete or the eccentric (we had the surprise and the fun to meet a lady who was walking a tame raccoon!).
 Like Croatia, Slovenia only has pebbles or concrete beaches.
-However, Portorož departs from this rule by offering sandy beaches.
-We didn't visit the whole seafront, but in the neighborhood where we stayed, it was a wide sandbox located behind a small promenade separating it from the Adriatic Sea bordered with pebbles, in which deckchairs and parasols were placed in a quasi-military discipline.
+However, Portorož is an exception to that rule by offering sandy beaches.
+We didn't visit the whole seafront, but in the neighborhood where we stayed, it was a wide sandbox located behind a small promenade along the Adriatic Sea.
+There, deckchairs and parasols were placed in a quasi-military discipline.
 Finally, if you want to park for free in Portorož, stay on the main road and drive away from the city center in the direction of Sečovlje and the former salt marshes.
-After a few tens of meters, you will find a sign demarcating the meter zone and the free parking zone.
+After a few tens of meters, you will find a sign that delimits the pay parking zone and the free parking zone.
 However that information dates from 2010.
 We did not return there since then.
 Remember to check!